She-Hulk: M.I.A.

-In Incredible Hulk #600, Jennifer tasks Ben Urich to discover the identity of Red Hulk.
+In The Incredible Hulk #600, Jennifer tasks Ben Urich to discover the identity of Red Hulk.
 She informs him that she is unable to as she has asked too many questions to the wrong people.
 She has Urich bring a photographer (Peter Parker), and meets him along with her insider, Doc Samson, and they venture into a S.H.I.E.L.D. base that is actually a front for A.I.M. and General Ross's Gamma Power Super Soldier Program.
 Leonard Samson then appears to have a breakdown, but in reality he is changing into Samson.
 Samson claims to be stronger and faster (and is larger in size, has longer hair and a lightning bolt scar) than Jennifer.
 The clashing duo are subdued by MODOK and the facility explodes in the aftermath of a fight between Red Hulk and Hulk; Jennifer, Samson (who has reverted to Leonard) and Red Hulk are caught in the explosion.
 Jennifer's status is unknown and Red Hulk does not reveal anything to Urich when the two meet a second time.

 While She-Hulk is M.I.A., the Red She-Hulk makes her first appearance where she claims Jennifer Walters to be dead.

 It was later shown in a flashback that Red She-Hulk prevented Jennifer Walters from escaping from A.I.M. custody.
 During this battle, Red She-Hulk brutally beat Jennifer and snapped her neck with a cable.
 In the last panel, Jennifer Walters appeared to be dead with the Red She-Hulk standing over her body, though the Red She-Hulk claims she did not know her own strength.
 She then questions Doc Samson whether it was the real She-Hulk or a Life-Model Decoy, to which Samson answers "You're here to follow orders, not to ask questions".
 Lyra later infiltrates the Intelligencia, where she finds Jennifer in stasis.
 Following a brief fight with the Red She-Hulk, the three decide to team up to take down Intelligencia's forces.